-This Policy applies to all members of the College community including: employees, students, instructors, contractors, suppliers of services, individuals who are directly connected to any College initiatives, volunteers, and visitors.
+This Policy applies to all members of the College community including: employees, students, instructors, contractors, suppliers of services, individuals who are directly connected to any College initiatives, volunteers, and visitors, and is posted in the College web site, and a print copy is readily available upon request.

 This policy is a guide only.
 The Criminal Code R.S.C., 1985 c.
-C-46, and the Ontario Human Rights Code take precedence, and should be referred to in all cases.
+C-46, the Ontario Human Rights Code, and the Private Career Colleges Act 2005, take precedence, and should be referred to in all cases.